cneill/django-DefectDojo/docs/content/en/getting_started/upgrading/_index.md

 ## Docker-compose

-When you deploy a vanilla docker-compose, it will create a persistent volume for your MySQL database.
+When you deploy a vanilla Docker-compose, it will create a persistent volume for your PostgreSQL database.
 As long as your volume is there, you should not lose any data.

-### Using docker images provided in DockerHub
+### Using Docker images provided in DockerHub

 {{% alert title="Information" color="info" %}}
 If you\'re using `latest`, then you need to pre pull the `latest` from